-For the most part a celery task is a Python functions that is configured to be executed asynchronously and controlled by Celery.
+For the most part, a celery task is a Python function configured to be executed asynchronously and controlled by Celery.
 Celery tasks can be automatically retried, executed periodically, executed in work flows and much more.
 See the celery docs for a more detailed description.